Betway

 The US Open

-The final big tennis tournament of the year, the US Open is played exclusively on acrylic hard courts, which are quite the change from Wimbledon’s carefully trimmed grass fields.
+The final Grand Slam of the tennis calendar, the US Open is played exclusively on acrylic hard courts, which are quite the change from Wimbledon’s carefully trimmed grass fields.
+These faster, more abrasive surfaces can have a big influence on form, which is why many bettors keep a close eye on US Open tennis odds as the tournament unfolds.

 A power server’s dream, the US Open is well-suited to those players who favour an aggressive playstyle or possess good mental fortitude, as they may be required to push through multiple high-energy games late into the evening.